-PT Bank of India Indonesia Tbk is selective in approving new credits and maintains higher loan provisions than that required by the Regulator.
+The Bank is selective in approving new credits and maintains higher loan provisions than that required by the Regulator.
 In collateral based lending, hair cut is applied to the value of collateral.
 The Risk Manager of the bank reports to the Director Compliance.
 Risk Management Unit (RMU) supervises/ has oversight of the credit approval process.
-All the Divisions including the RMU are supervised by the Risk Management Committee (RMC) for strengthening the Internal Control functions and policies.
-The RMC reports to Board of Commissioners.

-C. Bank of India (Tanzania) Ltd & Bank of India (New Zealand) Ltd (Subsidiaries)
+C. Bank of India (Tanzania) Ltd, Bank of India (New Zealand) Ltd (Subsidiaries) and Bank of India (Uganda) Ltd.

 Monthly interest application has become a useful tool to tackle potential delinquencies or defaults in standard accounts.
-To retain the asset quality, the Bank has adopted the following policy, Branches should promptly act and:-
+To retain the asset quality, the Bank has adopted the following policy, Branches should promptly act and:- a) Recover the overdues or at least the critical amount through active follow up with borrowers;

-- a) Recover the overdues or at least the critical amount through active follow up with borrowers; - b) Put the accounts under holding on operations in case of temporary cash flow mismatches; - c) Reschedule the repayment terms as per expected cash flows; - d) Restructure the dues in keeping with the expected cash flows and gaps in cash flows, if any as per guidelines given in the restructuring policy.
+b) Put the accounts under holding on operations in case of temporary cash flow mismatches;

+- c) Reschedule the repayment terms as per expected cash flows; - d) Restructure the dues in keeping with the expected cash flows and gaps in cash flows, if any as per guidelines given in the restructuring policy.